Fact Sheet: Two-Midnight Rule

 In contrast, the Hospital Outpatient Prospective Payment System (OPPS) is paid under the Medicare Part B program and is a hybrid of a prospective payment system and a fee schedule, with some payments representing costs packaged into a primary service and other payments representing the cost of a particular item, service, or procedure.

+When a Medicare beneficiary arrives at a hospital in need of medical or surgical care, the physician or other qualified practitioner must decide whether to admit the beneficiary as an inpatient or treat him or her as an outpatient.
+These decisions have significant implications for hospital payment and beneficiary cost sharing.
 Not all care provided in a hospital setting is appropriate for inpatient, Part A payment.
-Therefore, when a Medicare beneficiary arrives at a hospital in need of medical or surgical care, the physician or other qualified practitioner must decide whether it is appropriate to admit the beneficiary as an inpatient or treat him or her as an outpatient.
-These decisions also have significant implications for provider reimbursement and beneficiary cost sharing.

 The Two-Midnight Rule